CodeWithJV/open-holochain-curriculum/slides/links-and-collections.md

 <v-clicks>

 - Connect two addressable items on the DHT
-- Examples of addressable items:
+- Examples of addressables:
   - Actions
   - Entries
   - Agents
-  - Collections
+  - Anchors
-  - Any item with a public hash on the DHT
+  - Anything with a public hash on the DHT

 </v-clicks>